 The relief that I felt after beating my way through city traffic with no mishaps or fatalities, was replaced when sunlight began to fade and clouds, fog and light rain greeted me on Ruta 2.
 Universally, two solid yellow lines separating driving lanes means simply, Do Not Pass.
 Ha!
 In the one hundred and sixteen kilometers that wound their way up and over the passes, there were very few stretches that afforded safety.
 Ruta 2 is one of the main highways that moves the country, so a fair amount of traffic is on it at all times.
 Eighteen wheelers define both the speed of travel as well as the risk behavior of any traveler inevitably caught in the cars queued in their wake.

 I was thankful that I had no passenger judging my driving behavior on the road that night.
+Reminds me of the time when I wanted to go to shopping centers in Roanoke.
 Downshifting, braking, upshifting, all while gazing through clouds and drizzle and failing sunlight at the taillights of cars, motorcycles, trucks, and signs warning of dangerous curves ahead, actually became an oddly exhilarating experience of movement and concentration played to the rhythm and sound of the windshield wipers making their sweeps.